Scan Line Technique: Scheduling Meeting Rooms

 But this article will teach you another technique for handling intervals, which does not require constructing such a large array and can cleverly solve this problem.

-We have written many articles about interval scheduling before.
-Let's review the thought process for these types of problems:
+We have previously written many articles related to interval scheduling.
+Here is a summary of the thought process for these types of problems:

-First Scenario: Suppose there is only one meeting room and several meetings.
-How do you schedule as many meetings as possible in this room?
+First Scenario: Suppose there is only one conference room and several meetings.
+How can you schedule the maximum number of meetings in this room?

-This problem requires sorting the meetings (intervals) by their end times (right endpoints) and then processing them.
-See the previous article Greedy Algorithm for Time Management for details.
+This problem requires sorting these meetings (intervals) by their end time (right endpoint) and then processing them.
+For details, see the previous article Greedy Algorithm for Time Management.

-Second Scenario: Given several short video clips and one longer video clip, select as few short clips as possible to splice together and form the longer clip.
+Second Scenario: Given several short video clips and one longer video clip, select the fewest number of short clips to splice together the longer clip.

-This problem requires sorting the video clips (intervals) by their start times (left endpoints) and then processing them.
-See the previous article Editing Videos with a Greedy Algorithm for details.
+This problem requires sorting these video clips (intervals) by their start time (left endpoint) and then processing them.
+For details, see the previous article Video Clip Greedy Algorithm.

-Third Scenario: Given several intervals, some of which may be completely covered by others, delete these covered intervals.
+Third Scenario: Given several intervals, some of which may be short and completely covered by others, delete these covered intervals.

-This problem requires sorting the intervals by their left endpoints to find and delete the fully covered intervals.
-See the previous article Deleting Covered Intervals for details.
+This problem requires sorting these intervals by the left endpoint, then finding and deleting the completely covered intervals.
+For details, see the previous article Deleting Covered Intervals.

-Fourth Scenario: Given several intervals, merge all intervals that overlap.
+Fourth Scenario: Given several intervals, merge all overlapping intervals.

-This problem requires sorting the intervals by their left endpoints to easily identify overlapping intervals.
-See the previous article Merging Overlapping Intervals for details.
+This problem requires sorting these intervals by the left endpoint to easily find overlapping intervals.
+For details, see the previous article Merging Overlapping Intervals.

-Sixth Scenario: Suppose there is only one meeting room and several meetings.
-How do you schedule the meetings to minimize the room's idle time?
+Sixth Scenario: Suppose there is only one conference room and several meetings.
+How can you schedule the meetings to minimize the room's idle time?

-This problem requires some thinking.
-Essentially, it's a variation of the 0-1 knapsack problem:
+This problem is a variation of the 0-1 knapsack problem:

-Here, the constraint is not a maximum weight but that items (meetings) must not conflict.
-Sort the meetings by their end times and refer to the previous article 0-1 Knapsack Problem Explained along with TreeMap to solve this.
+The constraint here is not a maximum weight but that the items (meetings) cannot overlap.
+Sort meetings by their end time, then refer to the previous article 0-1 Knapsack Problem Explained and TreeMap to solve it.

-LeetCode problem 1235 "Plan Work Schedules" is a similar question.
-I provided a detailed solution in my plugin's approach.
-You can install my Chrome Plugin to check it out.
-I won't elaborate further here.
+LeetCode Problem 1235, Maximum Profit in Job Scheduling, is a similar problem.
+I provide a detailed solution in my plugin, which you can view by installing my Chrome Plugin.
+I won't elaborate here.

-Seventh Scenario: The scenario this article focuses on—given several meetings, minimize the number of meeting rooms required.
+Seventh Scenario: The scenario this article intends to discuss, given several meetings, minimize the number of conference rooms required.